EricAgyemang/IT432StreamHeartRateData/README.md

 # SECTION 1
 # Supporting Hardware Targets
 The following are currently supported hardware targets:
-* Raspberry Pi 3 Model B with power supply
+* Raspberry Pi 3 Model B with power supply.
-* SD memorry card and case
+* SD memorry card and case.
-* USB card reader
+* USB card reader.
-* Female-to-male breadboard wires
+* Female-to-male breadboard wires.
-* Polar T34 Heart Rate Transmitter and Polar Heart Rate receiver
+* Polar T34 Heart Rate Transmitter and Polar Heart Rate receiver.
 * A computer monitor or TV with HDMI input, HDMI cable, Keyboard and a mouse.
-* A Google Cloud Platform account (New users are eligible for a $300 free trial)
+* A Google Cloud Platform account (New users are eligible for a $300 free trial).
-* Gmail account
+* Gmail account.

 -------------
 *Note:*

       1. The Raspberry Pi Zero W is recommended for this codelab but we use Raspberry Pi 3 Model B instead, which also works.
-      2. The Raspberry Pi Zero W require the programmer to have GPIO Hammer Headers or USB hub(to allow for connecting a keyboard and mouse into the USB port ib the Raspberry Pi), and soldering iron with solder
+      2. The Raspberry Pi Zero W require the programmer to have GPIO Hammer Headers or USB hub(to allow for connecting a keyboard and mouse into the USB port ib the Raspberry Pi), and soldering iron with solder.